 ModelDataLogs format — Uses a Simulink.ModelDataLogs object

 The default name of the signal logging variable is logsout.
-You can change the signal logging name.
+You can change the variable name.
 For details, see Specify a Name for the Signal Logging Data for a Model.

 You can use the Simulation Data Inspector to view logged signal data.

-To view logged signal data with the Simulation Data Inspector, in the Simulink Editor, use one of the following approaches:
+To view logged signal data with the Simulation Data Inspector, open the Simulink Editor and use one of the following approaches:

-To display logged signals whenever a simulation ends or when you pause a simulation, select Simulation > Model Configuration Parameters > Inspect signals when simulation is stopped/paused.
+To display logged signals when a simulation ends or when you pause a simulation, select Simulation > Output > Send Logged Workspace Data to Data Inspector.

-To launch the Simulation Data Inspector tool to display the data immediately, select Simulation > Output > Simulation Data Inspector.
+To launch the Simulation Data Inspector to display the logged data, select Simulation > Output > Simulation Data Inspector.